Publisher: Cepher Publishing Group LLC.

 Between the Torah (five books of Moses) and the Nevi’im (Prophets), Eth Cepher adds the books of Jubilees, Enoch and Jasher.
 Mixing these books in with the rest of the Tanakh and Apocryphal books, I believe, is not appropriate.
-This is my opinion.

 The New Testament consists of the standard 27 books, though not in the order most of us would know.
 The Gospel of John is separated from the three Synoptic Gospels and placed at the end of the New Testament along with the rest of John’s writings (1-2-3 John and Revelation).
 The book of Acts follows the three Synoptic Gospels, then the letters of James, Peter and Jude, followed by Paul’s letters – which, according to this publisher, includes Hebrews (remember, they use the King James Version as a starting point).
 There are no additional New Testament books such as The Didache or The Shepherd of Hermas included in the Eth Cepher.

 Eth Cepher adds a few additional Psalms and a 29th chapter of Acts from “the Sunini (Sonnoni) manuscript.”
 This chapter details the travels of Paul to Spain and then Britain.
 Honestly, it’s kind of out there, but if you want to read one version of it you can go here.
-Again, I do not believe things like this should be included as if they were Sacred Scripture, and especially as an addition to an existing book of the Bible.
+Again, things like this should be included as if they were Sacred Scripture, and especially as an addition to an existing book of the Bible.

 The Eth Cepher does not identify Torah and Haftarah readings within the text.